 But Australian Deputy Prime Minister Warren Truss said officials were less sure that “the bag has anything to do with MH370” than they are about the plane component.

 Teams in Reunion have continued to search the stretch of coast where the debris was found.

 The French General Directorate of Armament, which is analyzing the debris, has sophisticated equipment and expertise to quickly identify the plane the debris belongs to and what happened to it.

 That analysis will begin Wednesday, the Paris prosecutor’s office said.

 Malaysia, which is responsible for the overall investigation into MH370’s disappearance, is sending teams of aviation officials to Toulouse, where investigators will analyze it, and Reunion, the country’s Prime Minister said Thursday.

 It’s unclear when the identification process will be completed and its results announced.

-Authorities have so far been unable to establish why Flight 370 flew sharply off its route from Kuala Lumpur, Malaysia, to Beijing and disappeared on March 8, 2014.
+Authorities have so far been unable to establish why Flight 370 flew sharply off its route from Kuala Lumpur and disappeared.